gopeter/semantic-metro-map/README.md

 # semantic-metro-map

 Little web app that let users interact with an interactive metro map.
-All data is included as triples in RDF/XML inside of the svg map.
+All data are included as triples in RDF/XML in the SVG map.

 **No database, no unnecessary or redundant files, just one .svg.**